Appraisal

 Borrowers usually encounter the appraisal after application and early underwriting, once the lender is ready to evaluate the property backing the loan.

-The appraisal becomes especially important before Closing because a value shortfall can affect approval, leverage limits, and the amount of money the borrower must bring in.
+The appraisal becomes especially important before Closing because a value shortfall can affect approval, leverage limits, pricing, and the amount of money the borrower must bring in.

 Practical Example